-LINC-Teaching a 3-hour linked course as part of a 6-hour paired LINC will normally be calculated as part of the instructor's regular semester load.
-In addition, each instructor will be awarded one hour of additional load credit.
-These courses typically carry the normal prefixes (i.e. ENG), with the addition of a "K" to designate them as linked courses.
+LINC-Teaching a LINC course will normally be calculated as part of the instructor's regular semester load.
+In addition, as recognition of the increased demands of teaching a LINC course, each instructor will be awarded one hour of additional load credit.